AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

  * **Completions** for the following:
    * **ActionScript 3**
-   * **MXML** - *Note:* Still wonky
+   * **MXML** - *Note:* Still a little wonky
    * **AIR Descriptor XML** - Include descriptions on most of the AIR Descriptors tags.

- * **Clips** - *Note:* Still way early in progress.
+ * **Clips**

- * **Tasks** - *Note:* Limited support for using Nova's Clean/Build/Run for AIR Desktop and Mobile (through Desktop).
+ * **Tasks** - Use Nova's Clean/Build/Run for AIR desktop project, mobile project (currently, only through Desktop simulator), and Flash web based project (using either SWFObject from the AIR SDK or a basic page using Ruffle).
 Also, limited support for ANEs.
-Still looking into some mobile, and web (maybe with Ruffle too at some point).

- * **Exporting AIR Packages** - *Note:* Currently, limited to desktop/extendedDesktop AIR Bundle and Android projects.
+ * **Exporting AIR Packages** - AIR, AIRI, Captive bundles, and native installer for Mac should work (have not tested submitting to app store for Mac apps).
+Android and iOS packaging should work, but have not tested submitting them to app stores.

 ## Todo

- * Building iOS
  * Launching on device
  * Building AS3 Libs
+ * Workers
+ * Modules?

 ## Notes

-The LSP used is [BowlerHatLLC/vscode-as3mxml](https://github.com/BowlerHatLLC/vscode-as3mxml) V1.21.1 but Cleaning/Building/Running are done by the extension using `mxmlc` for compiling, packaging and running with `adt` from an (Harman) Adobe Air or Flex SDK.
+The LSP used is [BowlerHatLLC/vscode-as3mxml](https://github.com/BowlerHatLLC/vscode-as3mxml) V1.21.1 but Cleaning/Building/Running and Export Packaging are done by this extension using `mxmlc` for compiling and packaging, and the running is done with `adt` from an (Harman) Adobe Air or Flex SDK.

 For the Issues, language intelligence and completions to work, it requires an `asconfig.json` in the project folder.
 The extension will attempt to auto-generate one.
-If you have used the VSCode extension, you can disable the automatic generation in the configurations.
+If you have used the VSCode extension, you can disable the automatic generation in the configurations (and the propt when first opening the project).

 ## Requirements

-ActionScript 3 requires the following to be installed on your Mac:
+ActionScript 3 and MXML for Nova requires the following (besides Nova) to be installed on your Mac:

 * Java

   * You may need JDK 11+ to avoid problems with ANEs.
-Sometime mxmlc will return "Error: null" when using Java 1.8.
+Sometimes `mxmlc` will return `"Error: null"` when using Java 1.8.

 * (Harman) Adobe Air or Flex SDK